Katrina Leung: Arrest

+2004 plea agreement

+Smith pleaded guilty to a charge of falsely concealing his alleged affair with Katrina Leung, from the FBI.
+He was sentenced to three months' home confinement for lying to the FBI about his affair.
+He also was ordered to perform 100 hours of community service.
+The plea allowed Smith to avoid prison time.
+Prosecutors also agreed to drop three other charges, including two counts of gross negligence in his handling of national security documents.

 Case dismissed

 On January 6, 2005, U.S. District Judge Florence Marie Cooper dismissed Leung's case on the grounds of prosecutorial misconduct.
 Judge Cooper found that Leung's constitutional right to a witness necessary to her defense had been violated in the language of retired Special Agent Smith's plea agreement, specifically that he "could not share further information relating to the case with Leung or her counsel".

 Appeal and subsequent plea agreement

 The U.S. Attorney's office appealed the case to the United States Court of Appeals for the Ninth Circuit, and entered plea negotiations with Leung concerning illegal tax returns that had been revealed as a result of this case.
 On December 16, 2005, Leung pleaded guilty to one count of lying to the FBI and one count of filing a false federal tax return.
 Leung was sentenced to the terms of her plea agreement, which stated that she must cooperate in full debriefings, three years probation, 100 hours of community service, and a US$10,000 fine.